Home About Basics Casts Theory Verification

 Purpose

-The purpose is to demonstrate how
+The purpose of this section is to demonstrate

-verification of the simulation model has been conducted and to highlight
+how verification of the simulation model has been conducted and to highlight

 remaining uncertainties in need of further work.